 The Opportunity

-With over 40 already defined targets to follow up, access to a significant dataset acquired by major uranium companies, SRE is positioned well to launch into a new phase of exploration in the Hornby Basin.
-New geophysical techniques, a friendlier exploration and development jurisdiction, and improved exploration infrastructure in the region will enable Saville to deploy resources more effectively than previous operators and significantly increase the chances of further discoveries.
+With over 40 already defined targets to follow up, access to a significant dataset acquired by major uranium companies, FTUR is positioned well to launch into a new phase of exploration in the Hornby Basin.
+New geophysical techniques, a friendlier exploration and development jurisdiction, and improved exploration infrastructure in the region will enable Future Fuel to deploy resources more effectively than previous operators and significantly increase the chances of further discoveries.